moodymudskipper/bigbrothr/README.md

 It is only an idea, no data is sent anywhere at the moment.

-{bigbrothr} should respect safety, privacy, transparency, and performance, be painless to the user and easy of user for the maintainer, in that order.
+{bigbrothr} should respect safety, privacy, transparency, and performance, be painless to the user and easy to use for the maintainer, in that order.

 I’m no specialist in either of those areas (at all), barely a curious explorer.